MohsenJafarii/Machine-Learning-with-Accident-Severity-Database/README.md

 Clone the repository.
 Install the required libraries (e.g., Pandas, Scikit-Learn) Run the main script to execute the machine learning models and generate the results.
-For more detailed instructions, please refer to the project documentation.